Adroiti/docs-for-code-review-tools/Pylint-logging-format-interpolation.md

-Pattern: Avoid non-lazy format logging
+Pattern: Use of non-lazy format logging

 Issue: -